Archan6el/NSA-Codebreaker-2025-Writeup/Task4.md

 00003161              goto cooked
 ```

-Firstly, since you'll see it a lot later on, `cooked` is a label that essentially just contains some code that ends / exists the program.
+Firstly, since you'll see it a lot later on, `cooked` is a label that essentially just contains some code that ends / exits the program.
 Whenever the binary reaches some sort of fail state, or you fail a debugger check, it jumps to this label.

 Ignoring my renaming of some labels, variables, and functions, the interesting thing is `r14_1` being assigned a value extracted from the memory of a brainrot string literal.